cn0047/stash/ed/search/elasticsearch/search.md

     "query": {"match_all" : {}}
 }'

-# calculate count of all documents
+# get count of all documents
 curl -XGET $h/$idx/_count | jq
 # or
 curl -XGET $url/_count -d '{